alokthakur93/Stroke-prediction/README.md

 After doing pre-processing of data, I split the data into train set and test set with test size of 30%.

-I tried five different models and evaluated using recall/sensitivity/True positive rate because our model must be able to identify the positive cases more correctly which necessary in Medical Domain.(Probability of correctly identifying positives)
+Tried five different models and evaluated using recall/sensitivity/True positive rate because our model must be able to identify the positive cases more correctly which necessary in Medical Domain.(Probability of correctly identifying positives)

+Done Hyperparameter Tuning But this did'nt gave good result, original Xgboost model was good.

 ## Model Evaluation:
 The XG Boost model far outperformed the other approaches on the test set